 Below is an overview of the Community Health Worker Certificate Training program.
 The tuition waiver application is also attached for those interested in applying for a for Community Health Workers Tuition Waiver.

 A limited number of tuition waivers are available to students to complete the CHW Certificate programs.
 If selected for the tuition waiver, recipients must agree to meet the following requirements:

-*** The course is composed of 100 hours of in-class training, held at the main campus and regional campuses in Sikeston, Malden, and Kennett.
+*** The course is composed of 100 hours of in-class training and projects, held at the main campus and regional campuses in Sikeston, Malden, and Kennett.

 University Calendar Events are:

 For additional CHW Certificate Training Program information please contact: